sumitsahoo/erd-to-ddl/README.md

 docker buildx build --no-cache --platform linux/amd64 -t erd2ddl_latest .
 ```

-Once image is built, you can push the same to any cloud provider and use a serverless service to deploy the same easily.
+Once the image is built, you can push the same to any cloud provider and use a serverless service to deploy the same easily.

-To run Docker image locally use below command:
+To run the Docker image locally use the below command:
 ```bash
 docker run -it \
 -e GRADIO_SERVER_PORT=8080 \